curiousmockingbird/curiousmockingbird/README.md

 ### 🌟 React Developer
-Hello, I'm Harold Mesa, a passionate Full-Stack, Javascript Developer with a flair for creating engaging and user-friendly designs.
+Hello, I'm Harold Mesa, a Full-Stack, Javascript Developer with a flair for creating engaging and user-friendly designs.
 With experience in both front-end and back-end technologies, I am committed to building attractive and efficient applications.
 I thrive in collaborative environments, and I'm always eager to learn new technologies and methodologies.

 ### 🤝 Connect with Me
 - 🌱 **Currently Learning**: I'm deepening my knowledge in advanced JavaScript concepts and exploring the latest trends in web development.